Sunrisesunrise/pundit2/feed.md

 element doesn’t impact the anchoring.
 This is also used if we want to preserve the annotations on the same text shown in different pages: if we have a **“pundit-content”** unique identifier for a paragraph, this paragraph can be shown in two different pages (e.g. the backend and the frontend of an archive) and all annotations are correctly in the same position.

-On the <a href="http://thepund.it/try-pundit/" target="_blank">Pundit Try it now</a> page there are two examples Pundit working with Feed.